CellProfiler/tutorials/Translocation/Translocation.rst

       the distance from the nearest primary object, and the local intensity in the GFP image.

-   -  Note that the red and green outlines do not have the same meaning as in the *IdentifyPrimaryObjects* display window.
-In *IdentifySecondaryObjects*, the red outlines indicate the secondary object boundaries and the green outlines indicate the primary object boundaries.
+   -  Note that the pink and green outlines do not have the same meaning as in the *IdentifyPrimaryObjects* display window.
+In *IdentifySecondaryObjects*, the pink outlines indicate the secondary object boundaries and the green outlines indicate the primary object boundaries.